Garathd/Django-To-Do-List/README.md

 - To be able to view and edit user profile.
 - To be able to purchase a pro version of the app
 - For a trial user to be only able to create 1 project and 3 tasks
-- To be able to to create, edit and delete a project
+- To be able to create, edit and delete a project
 - To be able to create, edit and delete a task
 - To be able to assign a projects type as Work, Educational or Personal
 - To be able to search  projects by Work, Educational or Personal